Part-time 15.2 hours per week

 - Understanding of the purpose and expectations of the Victorian Child Safe Standards and demonstrated commitment to contributing to a child safe organisation in both practice and culture.

 The Application Process

-- Applicants must adress each of the Selection Criteria outlined in the Position Description and provide a current Resume, to be considered
+Applicants must address each of the Selection Criteria outlined in the respective Position Description and provide a current Résumé in order to be considered.

 BCYF is committed to providing a safe and friendly environment for children and young people.